-Name: el for 2021-2022: Level for 2022-2023: (Please circle the appropriate box below) Are you planning to upgrade this year?
-Yes No, I plan to maintain my level Goals for judging next year: Goals for judging next year: Meets you feel will benefit your development as a a judge Why do you feel this meet is beneficial?
-Meets you would prefer not to be assigned i Reason? (i.e., cannot get time off work, other commitments, etc) If you are a coach, please indicate the Competitions/ses ssions that will conf lict with your coaching requ irements Are there any other opportunities you feel would be beneficial to you as a judge, but are not currently available in Alberta?
-The more any care.
-Opportunition you lost from the solutional to you do a judge, but all flot outlotting aranable in Alberta:
+Name: Lev el for 2023-2024: Level for 2024-2025: (Please circle the appropriate box below) Are you planning to upgrade this year?
+Yes No, I plan to maintain my level Goals for judging next year: Goals for Judging next year.
+Meets you feel will benefit your development as a Why do you feel thi s meet is beneficial?
+T Meets you would prefer not to be assigned d Reason? (i.e., cannot get time off work, other commitments, etc) If you are a coach, please indicate the Competitions/ses ssions that will conf lict with your coaching requ irements And the manuscript of the second seco a f inial (alas but an extra contra and labels in Alberts O Are there any other opportunities you feel would be ber neficial to you a as a j udge, but are not currently a available in Alberta?